roots/docs/bedrock/composer.md

 Updating your WordPress version, or the version of any plugin, is just a matter of changing the version number in the `composer.json` file and `composer.lock`.

-This is best acheived by re-require the dependencies to install the latest versions or specific versions:
+This is best achieved by re-require the dependencies to install the latest versions or specific versions:

 ```shell
 $ composer require roots/wordpress -W